rdaland/PhoMEnt/README.txt

 		python maxent.py tableau.txt
 		python phlearn.py observed.txt constraint.txt

-			(where tableau.txt, observed.txt, constraint.txt are standins for the actual names of files) If you store your files in a folder that is not PhoMEnt, you will need to write the full file path Hit the "Enter" key
+			(where tableau.txt, observed.txt, constraint.txt stand for actual names of files) If you store your files outside of PhoMEnt, you need to write the full file path Hit the "Enter" key

 ACCESSING MORE OPTIONS:
-	If you want to write your results to a file (rather than printing them to the terminal window), type one of:
+	If you want to write your results to a file (rather than to the terminal window), type one of:

 		python maxent.py tableau.txt -o output.txt
 		python phlearn.py observed.txt constraint.txt -o output.txt